adjust/unity_sdk/README.md

 - `Verbose` - enable all logging
 - `Debug` - enable more logging
-- `Info` - the default
+- `F ` - the default
-- `Warn` - disable info logging
+- `Warn` - disable F  logging
 - `Error` - disable warnings as well
 - `Assert` - disable errors as well
 - `Suppress` - disable all logging

-In case you want all your log output to be disabled and if you are initialising the adjust SDK manually from code, beside setting the log level to suppress, you should also use  constructor for `AdjustConfig` object which gets boolean parameter indicating whether suppress log level should be supported  or not:
+If want all your log output to be disabled, and if you are initialising the Adjust SDK manually from code, beside setting the log level to suppress, you should also use  constructor for `AdjustConfig` object, which gets a boolean parameter indicating whether the suppress log level should be supported or not:

 ```cs
 string appToken = "{YourAppToken}";